reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 Suddenly there was a loud clank followed by a hissing noise.
 Amy started running.
 “What did you do?
 Are you okay?”

 Oat held up his hands.
 “That wasn't me.”
 Silk reached him and followed his gaze.
-There was a circular hatch about three feet across that was slowly swinging open.
-The hissing died down and was replaced by a whirring sound as a cylindrical object moved out of the opening.
+There was a circular hatch that was slowly swinging open.
+It was ten feet up from the ground and about three feet across.
+After a few seconds the hissing died down and was replaced by a whirring sound as a cylindrical object moved out of the opening.

 Silk looked over to Fischer.
 “Was that you?”

 Finally there was a reaction.
 “No, I'm still running some checks.”
 He came over to them.
 “What's happening?”

 Amy pointed, unnecessarily.
 “It's opening.”

+When the cylinder had come out four or five feet it suddenly tipped downward.
+Silk jumped back, thinking it would fall down towards them, but instead it slowly descended on some sort of cable.
+When it lay on the ground on its long side the cable stopped.

+Silk took a quick look over her shoulder.
+Everyone was looking at the black object expectantly.
+She cautiously stepped forward towards it.
+The heat had died down to a bearable level.
+She started sweating before she reached the capsule, but she didn't think she was in danger of getting burned if she didn't touch anything.
+The black thing was completely opaque.
+A few small red lights were blinking along either end.
+She kind of expected the thing to open, but she still started when there was a click and another hiss and a section of the cylinder started moving upwards.
+Silk wondered what was inside.
+It was too small to contain a person, except for a child.
+When the lid had opened enough so that she could see inside, she took an involuntary step back and stumbled into Amy.
+“Ouch!” she exclaimed.
+Then she must have seen inside the cylinder as well, because she added, “What in fuck's name ...”

+There was indeed a person inside.
+It was small, but it was not a child.
+Or was it?
+Silk wasn't even sure it was human.
+It was definitely not Cruachar either.
+It did have resemblance to a human person.
+There was no carapace and no mandibles.
+The eyes, nose and mouth were all somewhat in the right places, yet somehow slightly off.
+Its skin was pale, almost grey.
+It was slim, so much so that the bones were showing.
+It was lying in the fetal position, eyes closed, in some kind of liquid or gel.

+“Fuck me,” Oat rumbled.

 [tbd]